 There were ground rules, of course.
-Inn couldn’t eat everybody, just patrons who were unruly and detestable.
+My Inn couldn’t eat everybody, just patrons who were unruly and detestable.
 We had more than one argument about what constituted an ‘eatable offence’.
 It took some convincing to get her to understand that people slamming their glasses down happily on her tables was a good thing.

-We also spread a rumour that anybody who left a piece of meat by the doorstep would be blessed with good luck all the while they were inside.
-Crime remained rampant in the area, but after a quiet word with the local magistrate, Inn became a handy way of getting rid of local criminals…. .A heavy bag of coin slipped across the bar would also assure the company you walked in with would not be joining you on the way out... the magistrates didn't know about that bit though.
+A well spread rumour that anybody who left a piece of meat by the doorstep would be blessed with good luck helped with the food situation.
+As did a quiet work in the ear of the local Magistrate, cut purses and robbers had a way of vanishing after a drink or two and the local area got a lot safer as a result. .A heavy bag of coin slipped across the bar would also assure the company you walked in with would not be joining you on the way out... the magistrates didn't know about that bit though.

 I had Inn coax them into becoming piles of coins at first, which were happily scooped up by greedy drunks.
 A while later one of the adventurers figured that I had been the supplier of her handy new coin Mimic.
 Luckily she had managed to tame the tiny monster, and we had a good laugh over some drinks about their adventures together.
-The next day, battling a banging headache I presented my new idea to Inn.
+The next day, I presented my new idea to Inn.
 We train up her children and sell them to adventurers as pets and companions.
-Inn was sceptical at first, but I pointed out my drinking partner from the night before, nursing a hangover rivalling my own and whispering to a coin in her hand.
-Inn was so pleased that her coin child was on the right side of the adventurers sword she agreed to try it out.
+Inn was skeptical, but her coin child regaled her with adventures until she agreed to try it out.
 Before long we had so many customers wanting Mimics that we now openly boast the best companion Mimics in the world!

-My first encounter with Inn was years ago now.
+My first encounter with my Inn was years ago now.
 I could have left so many times.
 The business idea was just a desperate attempt to get out of being eaten.
 So why am I still here?
 Maybe its just nice that the people around here don’t call me ‘thief’ or ‘snack’.
 Or maybe on my darker days, when the sky is grey and the world is cold, I remember I have somewhere to go where everyone knows my name.
 I have coin in my pocket, food in my belly and a laugh in my throat.
-Best of all I true friend who I know in their own strange way, really loves me.
+Best of all I have a partner.
+A true friend who I know in their own strange way, really loves me.
 I don’t know about you, but I think it could be a worse life.